Time Blocking: How to Block Time and Boost Productivity

 Is time blocking for everyone?

 No. Time blocking doesn’t work for everyone.
-There are certain kinds of jobs with too many reactive tasks for time blocking to be effective.
+Certain kinds of jobs have too many reactive tasks for it to be effective.

 If your main job consists of ‘putting out fires’, reacting to events, and prioritizing tasks every 15 minutes, then using a time blocking method may not be worth the trouble.